A Case Study on Energy-Efficient Edge AI Crack Segmentation: Results

 \subsubsection{FPGA results}

 For an efficient \gls{fpga} implementation \gls{ptq} is used to reduce the precision of the model parameters.
 Two experiments were conducted; in the first experiment, the weights and activations were quantized to int8 as shown in \Cref{tab:quantization_results} this experiment achieved a similar or higher \gls{iou} compared to the fp32 experiment due to regularization.
 In the second experiment, the weights were quantized to int4, which resulted in a considerable drop in accuracy as shown in \Cref{tab:quantization_results}.
-We attribute this drop to \gls{ptq} and expect \gls{qat} to recover this drop.
+We see this drop as a limit of \gls{ptq} at very low bit widths and leave a follow-up with \gls{qat} to future work.
 Based on the results in \Cref{tab:quantization_results} int8 models were chosen for implementation on \gls{fpga}, for which the AMD Vitis 2024.2 \gls{hls} tool was used and the target platform was set to TySOM-2A-ZU19EG. \Cref{tab:fpga_resource_utilization} presents the resources required to implement the chosen models on the target platform.
-Two experiments were conducted; in the first experiment, the resource-heavy skip connections of the UNet model were kept on chip, while in the second experiment, they were moved to off-chip memory.
+Two experiments were conducted; in the first experiment, the resource-heavy skip connections of the U-Net model were kept on chip, while in the second experiment, they were moved to off-chip memory.
 This made it possible to implement the larger model with $c=16$.
-Skip connections were moved to off-chip memory by creating an AXI interface for each skip connection, which is used for reading and writing.
-This is required due to the high read and write speeds and the fact that all skip connections are accessed in parallel.
+Skip connections were moved to off-chip memory by creating an AXI interface for each skip connection, which is used for writing and reading.
+This is required due to the high write and read speeds and the fact that all skip connections are accessed in parallel.
 On-chip buffers were added to the design to bridge the gap between the high-speed \gls{pl} and the slow off-chip memory.
-The extra buffers and interfaces lead to an average increase of $2.19\%$ and $1.60\%$ in \gls{lut} and \gls{ff} respectively, which is within the acceptable overhead.
-This shows the tradeoff between moving skip connections off chip and keeping them on chip, which is less efficient for small models i.e., with $c=2$. \Cref{tab:embedded_computing_platforms} shows the throughput, \gls{iou}, energy and efficiency of the implemented models on the \gls{fpga}.
+The extra buffers and interfaces lead to an average increase of 2.19\glspl{pp} and 1.60\glspl{pp} in \gls{lut} and \gls{ff} respectively, which is within the acceptable overhead.
+This shows the tradeoff between moving skip connections off chip and keeping them on chip, which is less efficient for small models i.e., with $c=2$. \Cref{tab:edge_computing_platforms} shows the throughput, \gls{iou}, energy and efficiency of the implemented models on the \gls{fpga}.
 All \gls{fpga} implementations achieved the same \gls{iou} as the corresponding software implementations.